 In the fall of 2017, Amy was commissioned to write TRIPTYCH, a trio of 10-minute musicals set on the M42 Crosstown Bus, for the New York Museum of Transit's PLATFORM Series.
+It was recently showcased in the Festival of New American Musicals' MusiCal (Rockwell Hollywood).

 Amy also wrote lyrics/vocal arrangements for TESLA (book by Acito, music by James Beaton).
 A developmental reading was produced in NYC by the New Musical Foundation, also funded by a NAMT grant.